-List any sections of Annex 1 that have changed since the previous year.
+If this is not the first year of completing Annex 1, list any sections of Annex 1 that have changed since the previous year.

 No major changes this year, mainly editorial edition.

 4 Paragraph 5.8 of the CDS Resolution specifies that "Members and Cooperating Non-Members shall undertake an appropriate level of audit, including inspections of vessels, landings, and where possible markets, to the extent necessary to validate the information contained in the CDS documentation."